Post-installation and configuration guidelines for Microsoft Dynamics 365

-Follow these steps to configure the OAuth provider in Dynamics 365 for Customer Engagement:
+Follow these steps to configure the OAuth provider in Dynamics 365 Customer Engagement (on-premises):

-Log on to the Dynamics 365 for Customer Engagement server as an administrator.
+Log on to the Dynamics 365 Customer Engagement (on-premises) server as an administrator.

 Add the Customer EngagementWindows PowerShell snap-in (Microsoft.Crm.PowerShell.dll).
 More information: Administer the deployment using Windows PowerShell